babasahi/Nebat/README.md

 If you want to say thank you and/or support active development of Nebat:

 - Add a GitHub Star to the project!
-- Tweet about the project on your Twitter!
 - Tag [@babe saleh mahfoud](https://www.linkedin.com/in/babe-saleh-mahfoud-519b52200/) and/or `#Nebat`

 Thanks so much for your interest in growing the reach of Nebat!